At the age of 30, I am set to graduate from the 23rd grade. I never meant to get into Academia – it was never a part of the plan.

 But I finished!
 I’m getting another piece of paper!

-Though I find myself wondering where to go next, and who will look at my pieces of paper, and see through them that rebellious boy from the suburbs, trying to build now a city that is thrilling and open yet humane and comforting.
+Though I find myself wondering where to go next, and who will look at my pieces of paper, and see through them that rebellious boy from the suburbs, that starving artist, trying to build now a city that is thrilling and open yet humane and comforting.

 “Career” is an interesting word – people often forget the different meaning of the verb form, as in “the car careered off the road.”
 The word is actually cognate with “car” indicating, as if one needed more evidence, the dangers of both.